hacks-guide/Guide_Wii/docs/cios.md

 ::: info

-If you are able to connect your Wii to the internet, you may skip to [Section II](cios#section-ii---installing)
+If you are able to connect your Wii to the internet, you may skip to [Section II](cios#section-ii---installing).

 :::